-Jones, who left the housing commission earlier this year, had hoped to entice big-box retailers to the site, but the massive size of the complex and demolition costs at one point estimated at $6 million or more hampered those efforts, the AP reported.
+Jones had hoped to entice big-box retailers to the site, but the massive size of the complex and demolition costs at one point estimated at $6 million or more hampered those efforts, the AP reported.

 With the buzz of the nearby Ford Field and Comerica Park, the property was appraised at $9 million in 2009, but the city's continuing financial crisis, political corruption scandals and the downturn in Michigan's economy dropped that value to $3 million a year later.